knowrahman/AWS-SAA-C02-Course/README.md

 #### 1.6.5.1.
 General Purpose SSD (gp2)

+Volume can be small as 1Gb and large as 16TB,

+It is createad with IO credit allocation(think of it as bucket), lets say 1 credit is 16Kb data and if you are transferring 160Kb of data then
+It will be 10 blocks and 10 IO Credit of data

 Uses a performance bucket architecture based on the IOPS it can deliver.

-The GP2 starts with 5,400,000 IOPS allocated.
+The GP2 starts with 5,400,000 IO credit allocated.
 It is all available instantly.
 You can consume the capacity quickly or slowly over the life of the volume.
 The capacity is filled back based upon the volume size.
 Min of 100 IOPS added back to the bucket per second.